Cheesy Garlic Bread

 The bread is baked in foil to allow the butter and garlic to totally and completely overwhelm the basic french bread with buttery garlic goodness.

 I even forewent dessert in order to have another slice of this dreamy bread.
 I’m, like, totally all about calorie conservation.

 - 5 garlic cloves, finely minced

-- 8 tablespoons (1 stick) butter, softened
+- 8 tablespoons butter, softened

-- 1/2 teaspoon water
+- ½ teaspoon water

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/4 teaspoon pepper
+- ¼ teaspoon pepper

-- 1 18-20-inch baguette or loaf of french bread, sliced in half horizontally
+- 1 (18-20 inch) baguette or loaf of french bread, sliced in half horizontally

 - Adjust oven rack to lower-middle position and heat oven to 400.

 - In a small nonstick skillet, cook the garlic, 1 tablespoon of the butter and water over low heat, stirring occasionally, until the mixture is straw colored, 7-10 minutes.
 It is important to keep the heat low or the garlic will burn and turn bitter.
 The garlic should be lightly browned but not burned!

 - In a small bowl, place the remaining 7 tablespoons softened butter and the salt and pepper.
 Mix in the hot garlic mixture and stir to combine.
 Using a rubber spatula, spread the butter mixture on the cut sides of bread.
 Sandwich the bread back together and wrap the loaf in foil.

 - Place the wrapped loaf on a baking sheet and bake for 15 minutes.

 - Remove from the heat and turn the oven to the broil setting.